 It may require weeks or months of preparatory sessions before a true deep tissue session can be accomplished without you experiencing unnecessary discomfort or pain.
 The bodywork known as "structural integration" (by Dr. Ida Rolf) honors how profoundly difficult and painful deep work can be by typically scheduling one deep tissue session every four weeks.

-Relaxation and Stress Relief Massages: Dr. Hudgins designs these sessions to cause the body's parasympathetic nervous system to activate and create a relaxation response.
+Relaxation Massages and Stillness Therapy: Dr. Hudgins designs these sessions to cause the body's parasympathetic nervous system to activate and create a relaxation response.
 The desired outcome of a relaxation session is a feeling of well-being, that is, feeling centered and whole.
 This feeling is accompanied by lower heart rate, reduced blood pressure, and slower breath rate.
 The hands-on work in these sessions is typically lighter than a normal massage.